rustomax/rust-iterators/README.md

 // output: 1 2 3 4 5 6 7 8 9 10
 ```

-If you are not planning on using the iterator variable inside the loop, you can avoid instantiating it by leveraging the "discard" `_` pattern.
-For instance, the following code prints out the number of elements in the iterator:
+If you do not use the loop iterator variable, you can avoid instantiating it by leveraging the `_` pattern.
+For instance, the following code prints out the number of elements in the iterator without instantiating a loop iterator variable:

 ```rust
 let mut n: i32 = 0;